eirkeirkeirk/cards-merge/README.md

 # cards-merge
-A repo to demonstrate merge-collision repair, using variations of the playing cards module
+A repo to demonstrate merge-collision repair, using variations of the playing cards module.